Our research in Immunology

 Pioneering paths forward in immunology

-Hear from Jonathan Sadeh, MD, MSc, senior vice president of Immunology and Fibrosis Development at Bristol Myers Squibb, about how the company aims to build a robust immunology portfolio with pathbreaking science that addresses the unmet needs of people living with immune-mediated diseases.
+Hear from Jonathan Sadeh, MD, MSc, senior vice president, head of Global Program Leaders, Immunology, Cardiovascular & Neuroscience at Bristol Myers Squibb, about how the company aims to build a robust immunology portfolio with pathbreaking science that addresses the unmet needs of people living with immune-mediated diseases.

 Exploring pathways in immune-mediated diseases to advance patient care

-Alyssa Johnsen, MD, PhD, vice president & head of clinical development, Immunology & Fibrosis at Bristol Myers Squibb, shares her perspective on the great strides that have been made in the science of modulating the body's immune response to treat disease.
+Alyssa Johnsen, MD, PhD, senior vice president and head of Clinical Development, Immunology, Cardiovascular and Neuroscience at Bristol Myers Squibb, shares her perspective on the great strides that have been made in the science of modulating the body's immune response to treat disease.

 Meet our Immunology researchers